LucasEsposito/rabbit-mq-proof-of-concept/README.md

 # rabbit-mq-proof-of-concept

 ## About
 This is a proof of concept designed only to learn rabbit-mq.
-It is not usable for any real use case and may not be the best implementation.
+It works, but it was not designed for any real use case.
+I aimed to try out different rabbit-mq features.
+The implmenetation may not be the best regarding programming practices, as this is not a real program by any mean.

 ## How it works
 - Different listeners choose a list of groups to subscribe to.